RedisLabsModules/RedisEdge/README.md

 Redis is distributed under the 3-Clause BSD License.
 The Redis trademark and logos are owned by Redis Labs Ltd, please read the Redis trademark guidelines (https://redis.io/topics/trademark) for our policy about the use of the Redis trademarks and logo.

-The copyright of the Redis modules in this container belongs to Redis Labs, and the modules are distributed under the Apache 2.0 license with Commons Clause.
+The copyright of the Redis modules in this container belongs to Redis Labs, and the modules are distributed under the [Redis Source Available License](https://github.com/RedisLabsModules/licenses/).